-Updating the NWFSC slope-shelf survey series with new data contributed an additional 10 years of length observations to the time series (Table 8).
+Updating the NWFSC slope-shelf survey series with new data contributed an additional 10 years of length observations to the time series (Table 9).
 Length frequencies were generated by sex using the stratification described above.
-Lengths were grouped into 2-cm bins ranging from 6 - 82 cm.
-The length frequencies were then expanded to the area associated each stratum and weighed by numbers of fish in each stratum to determine the annual length compositions.

-Estimates of swept-area biomass and abundance for the revised NWFSC slope-shelf survey are provided in Table 9.
+Lengths were grouped into 2 cm bins ranging from 6 - 82 cm.
+The length frequencies were then expanded to the area associated with each stratum and weighted by numbers of fish (abundance) in each stratum to determine the annual length-compositions.
+The estimates of swept-area abundance used for the expansions for the revised NWFSC slope-shelf survey are provided in Table 10.